xlwings/xlwings/docs/converters.rst

 **User Defined Functions** (UDFs).

 Converters are explicitely set with the ``as_`` argument in the ``options`` method when manipulating ``xlwings.Range`` objects or in the ``@xw.arg`` and ``@xw.ret`` decorators when using UDFs.
-If no converter is specified, the base converter is applied when reading.
+If no converter is specified, the default converter is applied when reading.
 When writing, xlwings will automatically apply the correct converter (if available) according to the object's type that is being written to Excel.
-If no converter is found for that type, it falls back to the base converter.
+If no converter is found for that type, it falls back to the default converter.

 **Syntax:**